 A huge task

 So, the accord has a huge task.
-It must tackle complex and diverse issues, from domestic student funding to the need for clearer links to vocational education, while making the best use of funds from international student fees.
+It must tackle complex and diverse issues, from to the need for clearer links to vocational education, while making the best use of funds from international student fees.